Abutler101/msr4ps-replication/README.md

 ### Alexis Butler, Dan O'Keeffe, Santanu Kumar Dash

 ### Contents
-- **./data_collection** → All code to build the graph dataset
-- **./dataset** → A compressed snapshot of the graph dataset used for the analysis set out in the paper
+- **./dataset** → A compressed snapshot of the graph dataset, and tooling to load it into Neo4J.
-- **./analysis** → Scripts used to sample and score the security, criticality and popularity of packages in the graph dataset
+- **./analysis** → Scripts used for all parts of the analysis of packages in the graph dataset.
 - **./scorecard_validation** → Code used to validate the use of OSSF Scorecard as a proxy for security.
-Validation makes use of static analysis vuln density as a more direct security measure
+Validation makes use of static analysis vuln density as a more direct security measure.

 ### Requirements
+- Docker
+- Docker Compose V2
+- JQ
+- Make
+- curl
+- Python 3.8
+- A Python Virtual Environment manager (conda etc.)

+### Setup
+The Setup instructions for each of the parts of this repo
+#### Dataset
+- Download the zipped dataset from Zenodo: https://zenodo.org/records/14561974
+- Move the zipped dataset into the dataset directory
+- cd into the dataset directory
+- Run `sudo make load data` - this unpacks the dataset snapshot and loads it into a Neo4J instance running on Docker
+- Run `make launch` - brings the Neo4J instance up and makes it accessible on port 7687
+#### Analysis
 - Placeholder

-### Setup
+#### Scorecard Validation
 - Placeholder

 ### Usage